the0neWhoKnocks/diy-solar-generator/src/page/misc-info.md

 **What are examples of household appliances that convert AC to DC?**
 > Most phone chargers, laptop chargers, LED light bulbs with built-in drivers, computer power supplies, televisions, microwaves, and any device with a "power brick" that plugs into a wall outlet as they all need to convert the AC from the wall to a stable DC to operate properly.

-**Since appliances convert AC to DC, why can't I just plug into DC?**
+**Since appliances convert AC to DC, why can't I plug directly into DC?**
 > Most appliances run on DC internally, but are wired for the AC to DC conversion since most things that supply power are AC and the conversion supplies a specific voltage to the device.
 Running from a random DC source that's not configured to supply a specific limited amount of voltage could burn out/damage your appliance.

 ---